 First thing’s first – you have to know your scope to be better prepared to talk about it with clients and know who you can and can’t help.
 You need to know the scope of practice for your area, as well as whatever is a licensed version of what you do.

-For example, if you’re a health coach, you need to know what’s consider nutritionist scope of practice in your state, or a physician’s scope of practice, so you make sure you don’t do that.
+For example, if you’re a health coach, you need to know what’s considered health care professionals scope of practice in your state, or a physician’s scope of practice, so you make sure you don’t do that.
 (You can learn more about health coaches’ scope here!)

 Now that you know what your scope is, take a look at your services.
 Do you offer something that clearly falls outside your scope?
 How could you change your services to comfortably and confidently fit within your scope?

 This is the *most* important tip I have.
 Your words (copy on your site, contracts, web policies, social media posts, emails, etc.) have to match up to your actions in your content distribution and services.